KeTanakaN/mat_PWGD_for_KQ/README.md

-Matlab programs for a point-wise gradient descent method
+Matlab programs for a point-wise gradient descent method for kernel quadrature